WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Desktop POS system

-Partner with hardware vendor, subsidized barcode scanners, desktop software with full inventory analytics and reporting.
+Hardware partner, barcode scanners, desktop software with inventory reports and analytics.

 Rejected